7 Problems With Stone-Coated Steel Roofing Systems (Are They Really True?)

 7. Weight Considerations

-Before opting for stone-coated steel, homeowners should have a structural assessment done to make sure their home can support the added weight.
-While this is rarely a deal-breaker, it’s an extra step that shouldn’t be overlooked.
+Before opting for stone-coated steel, homeowners should have a structural assessment done to make sure their home can support the roofing system.
+While this is rarely a deal-breaker, proper evaluation ensures a successful installation.

 Should I Not Install A Stone Stone-coated Steel Roof?

-Now that we’ve discussed the potential issues associated with stone-coated metal roofs, a fair question arises: Should I not choose a stone-coated roof?
+Now that the potential issues associated with stone-coated metal roofs have been discussed, a fair question arises: Should I not choose a stone-coated roof?
 The answer is no.

 Stone-coated steel roofs offer numerous advantages that make them worth considering.
+They are rated for wind speeds of 110-150 mph, demonstrating exceptional durability in severe weather conditions.
 Most of the problems listed above can be easily mitigated.
 Below are some things you can do so the installation is successful and durable.

 Hire A Professional Roofing Contractor